Kinetic Turbulence in Collisionless High-Beta Plasmas: Discussion

 Additionally, in the presence of cooling, the electron temperature can decrease due to radiation.
 This would lead to a decrease in $T_{\rm e}$, and thus $\beta_{\rm e}$.
 If $\beta_{\rm e}$ decreases to a point where the plasma is stable to electron micro-instabilities, this can lead to a state with $Q_{\rm i}/Q_{\rm e} \gg 1$ and thus $T_{\rm i}/T_{\rm e} \gg 1$.
 The resulting large temperature ratios may persist, as there are no known collisionless mechanisms for efficient electron-ion thermal coupling \citep{Zhdankin2021}.

 One particularly important application of the results of this section is to the interpretation of EHT images of black-hole accretion flows.
 This interpretation involves carrying out general-relativistic magnetohydrodynamic simulations with some prescription for the heating rate of the electrons \citep{Ressler2015,Chael2018}, which is typically informed from gyrokinetic calculations \citep{Howes2008heating,Kawazura2018}.
 In Figure~\ref{fig:Q_vs_beta}, we display a summary plot of the ion-to-electron heating ratio obtained from our hybrid-kinetic simulations done with \textsc{Pegasus}\texttt{++} as a function of plasma $\beta$.
 The low-$\beta$ values are taken from our earlier work on ion energization in strong Alfv\'{e}nic turbulence~\citep{Arzamasskiy2019,Cerri2021}, while the high-$\beta$ points represent the results of this paper.
 Averaged over the final $3.5 t_{\rm cross}$, about $83\%$ of the total cascaded energy is absorbed by ions in the $\beta_{\rm i0} = 16$ simulation, and about $82\%$ at $\beta_{\rm i0} = 4$.
 The remaining energy flux cascades further until it is removed by hyper-resistivity near the grid scale.
 We estimate the electron heating in hybrid kinetics as this hyper-resistive dissipation, $\varepsilon_\eta$.
 We also plot (dashed line) the predicted $Q_{\rm i}/Q_{\rm e}$ from a series of simulations with gyrokinetic ions and fluid electrons~\citep{Kawazura2018}.
 Note that gyrokinetics assumes $\delta B/B \ll 1$, while the fluctuations in our simulations have finite amplitudes.
-Our results differ significantly from these hybrid-gyrokinetic predictions, which indicates the importance of including non-adiabatic processes that are ordered out of gyrokinetics.
+Our results differ significantly from these hybrid-gyrokinetic predictions, which indicates the importance of including non-adiabatic processes (such as kinetic micro-instabilities and non-adiabatic heating channels) that are ordered out of gyrokinetics (the only available dissipation channels in gyrokinetics are parallel Landau damping and non-linear perpendicular phase mixing).